XethalKhan/math/content/calculus/1000-limit/0007-limit-inequality-over-interval-for-f-under-g.md

 \lim\limits_{x \rightarrow c} f(x) \leq \lim\limits_{x \rightarrow c} g(x)
 $$

-Note that this fact should make some sense to you if we assume that both functions are **nice enough**.
+Note that this fact should make some sense to you if we assume that both functions are **nice enough / continuous**.
 If both of the functions are “nice enough” to use the limit evaluation fact then we have,

 $$
 \lim\limits_{x \rightarrow c} f(x) = f(c) \leq g(c) = \lim\limits_{x \rightarrow c} g(x)